top of page

 It transfers.

-It stabilizes every arena of life—not just the ones that reward you.
+It stabilizes every arena of life — not just the ones that know how to reward you.

 Education trains content.